withfig/challenge-fullstack/README.md

 * `npm run dev`
 * `npm install -g react`

-If you have time or want a challenge you can make sure the app handles the following, more difficult inputs.
-These are strictly optional, don't feel stress or pressure if you don't get to handling these cases:

-**Optional Level 1**

-* `git push origin --all` (the branch is not included as it is optional and `--all` is treated as an option)
-* `git push origin --this-is-a-branch --all` (the branch starts with a `--`)

-**Optional Level 2**

-* `ls -alP` (chained options)
-* `git commit -mmsg` (chained options were one takes an argument)
-* `echo hello world` (variadic arguments)
-* `git add index.js deploy.sh package.json` (variadic arguments)

-### Deliverables
+## Deliverables

-The final deliverable for this part of the challenge should be a zip file containing the following:
+When you're ready to submit, please email brendan, matt, sean @fig.io with a zip file containing the following:

-1. A Next.js or React app that implements the functionality detailed above.
+1. A Next.js or React app written in Typescript that implements the functionality detailed above.
 2. A **README.md**.
 Please discuss your design decisions, how you handled (or decided not to handle) various edge cases, any product ideas you have to make this a more useful product, and what would you would do if you had more time.

-The web app should be written in Typescript, besides that, you may use whatever packages and libraries you'd like to achieve the final result.

 We will run your project locally as follows: